ehrpg/qstar/docs/quick-start.md

 Perks have a primary stat requirement that has to be met.
 If this requirement is not met, the perk cannot be taken.
-If the perk was taken in the past, but the primary stat drops below the requirement, you do not gain any benefits from the perk, but still suffer penalties from it.
+If the perk was taken in the past, but the requirement is not met anymore, you do not gain any benefits from the perk, but still suffer penalties, if any, from it.

 ## Skills